-Disciplinary action may follow.
-The action taken will depend on the individual circumstances and will be in accordance with the appropriate disciplinary policy.
-Under some circumstances failure to follow this policy could be considered gross misconduct.
+If any health board employee fails to declare an interest, gifts, hospitality, honoraria, sponsorship, or secondary or private employment as defined within this policy, disciplinary action may follow.
+The action taken will depend on the individual circumstances and will be in accordance with the appropriate policy.
+Under certain circumstances, failure to follow this policy may be considered gross misconduct.